MicrosoftDocs/architecture-center/docs/best-practices/host-name-preservation.md

 # Preserve the original HTTP host name between a reverse proxy and its backend web application

-## Summary

 We recommend to preserve the original HTTP host name when using a reverse proxy in front of web applications.
 Having a different host name come in to the reverse proxy than the one which is used to access the backend application server can potentially lead to cookies or redirect URLs being broken.
 These issues can be avoided by preserving the host name of the initial request so that the application server sees the same domain as the web browser.

-This guidance applies especially to applications hosted in Platform-as-a-Service (PaaS) offerings such as [Azure App Service](/azure/app-service/) and [Azure Spring Cloud](/azure/spring-cloud/), and provides [implementation guidance](#implementation-guidance-for-common-azure-services) specifically for [Azure Application Gateway](/azure/application-gateway/), [Azure Front Door](/azure/frontdoor/) and [Azure API Management](/azure/api-management/) as commonly used reverse proxy services.
+This guidance applies especially to applications hosted in Platform-as-a-Service (PaaS) offerings such as [Azure App Service](/azure/app-service) and [Azure Spring Cloud](/azure/spring-cloud), and provides [implementation guidance](#implementation-guidance-for-common-azure-services) specifically for [Azure Application Gateway](/azure/application-gateway), [Azure Front Door](/azure/frontdoor) and [Azure API Management](/azure/api-management) as commonly used reverse proxy services.

 > [!NOTE]
 > Web API's are generally less sensitive to the issues caused by host name mismatches: they usually don't depend on cookies (except if you [use cookies to secure communications between a Single-Page App and its backend API](https://auth0.com/docs/manage-users/cookies/spa-authenticate-with-cookies) for example, in a pattern known as [Backend for Frontend](/azure/architecture/patterns/backends-for-frontends)), and they often don't return URLs back to themselves (except in certain API styles such as [OData](https://www.odata.org/) and [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)).
 In case your API implementation depends on cookies or generates absolute URLs, the guidance provided in this article applies as well.